PalisadoesFoundation/talawa-admin/CONTRIBUTING.md

 There are many ways to communicate with the community.

-1. The Palisadoes Foundation has a Slack channel where members can assist with support and clarification.
-Visit the [Talawa GitHub repository home page](https://github.com/PalisadoesFoundation/talawa) for the link to join our slack channel.
+1. The Palisadoes Foundation has an [online community](https://community.talawa.io/) where members can assist with support and clarification.
 1. We also have a technical email list run by [freelists.org](https://www.freelists.org/).
 Search for "palisadoes" and join.
 Members on this list are also periodically added to our marketing email list that focuses on less technical aspects of our work.